alxrm/presento/README.md

 ## Contribution

 Presento has some problems with building for Linux with [goxc](https://github.com/laher/goxc) on the OS X, whilst it seems to be fine for the Windows/OS X. The problem comes from this awesome [library](https://github.com/micmonay/keybd_event), so if you can help it, you're more than welcome!

+_That html file, which is served via static server is also included in the binary, just use `$ go generate` before build everytime you change the html file, more on that [here](https://github.com/bouk/file2const)_

 ## License